 Failure to meet medication policy criteria will result in a denial for lack of medical necessity in accordance with the member's benefit document for the specialty drug and/or place of service (i.e., outpatient hospital facility).
 Upon issuance of the denial, the member and provider will receive a denial notice with the appeal process outlined.
-Additionally, if the claim does not match the authorization, payment may be denied.
+Additionally, if the claim for the drug or site of care does not match the authorization, payment may be denied.